Sandra Eie

 Sandra Eie (born 14 November 1995) is a Norwegian freestyle skier who represents Bærums SK and competes internationally.

 She competed in the FIS Freestyle Ski and Snowboarding World Championships 2021, where she placed fifth in women's ski big air, and 8th in women's ski slopestyle.

+She won a silver medal at the FIS Freestyle Ski and Snowboarding World Championships 2023 – Women's ski big air.

+She competed in Women's big air at the 2026 Winter Olympics, where she did not reach the final.